M66B/FairEmail/FAQ.md

 so it is not possible to store the app on external storage media, like an sdcard.
 See also [here](https://developer.android.com/guide/topics/data/install-location).

-Messages, attachments, etc stored on external storage media, like an scard, can be accessed by other apps and is therefore not safe.
+Messages, attachments, etc stored on external storage media, like an sdcard, can be accessed by other apps and is therefore not safe.
 See [here](https://developer.android.com/training/data-storage) for the details.

 When needed you can save (raw) messages via the three-dots menu just above the message text